fjantunen/sev1/index.md

 #### Tooling Signals Culture

-Your incident management tooling—Slack vs. Teams, PagerDuty vs. homegrown schedulers, orchestrators like Rootly, FireHydrant, Blameless or incident.io, and even how you structure observability—says a lot about your engineering culture.
+Your incident management tooling.
+Slack vs. Teams, PagerDuty vs. homegrown schedulers, orchestrators like Rootly, FireHydrant, Blameless or incident.io, and even how you structure observability says a lot about your engineering culture.
 These choices shape more than your incident response; they signal what kind of environment you're building and who it's built for.

 Some tools come with historical baggage.
 Others imply a more modern, progressive approach.
 Slack implies high-context, fast-moving collaboration.
 Teams might signal heavier governance.
 PagerDuty suggests urgency and maturity.
 Blameless implies structured learning and psychological safety.
 Homegrown tooling could imply a startup culture, which you may have to maintain.

 These are cultural decisions disguised as tooling choices.
 Your stack becomes your story.
-Choose with intention—because it attracts (or repels) the kind of engineers you'll end up relying on in a SEV1.
+Choose with intention, because it attracts (or repels) the kind of engineers you'll end up relying on in a SEV1.

 #### 🏗️ Building Resilient Systems: Two Pillars